logo

 Preventing Heat Exhaustion

-• Staying hydrated in any heat, even when not exercising
+• Stay hydrated in the heat, even when you're not exercising.

-• Avoiding exposure to the sun or heat during the hottest part of the day.
-It is better to get any outdoor work done in the early morning or evening hours.
+• Avoid the sun during the hottest part of the day.
+Save outdoor work for early morning or evening.

-• Reading your body's cues and knowing when you begin to tire.
+• Pay attention to your body and rest when you start to tire.

 The Science Behind Heat Exhaustion